MSA Event Calendar

 Event Details

 A resplendent evening of music, puppets, and dancing!
-Come listen and celebrate as Windier presents their new album, “Let the Blue Air In,” with the help the Broken Telescope Choir, Mudmist Puppets, and DJ DURT.
+Come listen and celebrate as Windier presents their new album, “Let the Blue Air In,” with the help the Broken Telescope Choir, Mudmist Puppets, and DJ DHERT.

 Performances will feature live projections, funny hats, local celebs, and a foreboding tower.
 “Let the Blue Air In” is a collection of lyric-forward songs about home, dreams, mystery, jelly, and the churning at the base of the mountain.This album and event are made possible by the Sonic Visions Grant.